3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <br>

+### It is reomemmended to use native Klipper Eddy probe support as of now, or Cartographer or Beacon probes as alternatives.

 <details>
     <summary>
         <b>
-        :red_circle: Click To Expand - Old BTT file setup no Offset adjsutment - Don't use with DKEU!
+        :red_circle: Click To Expand - EDDY NG - PHASING OUT!
         </b>
     </summary>
 <p>